trezor/trezor-suite/docs/packages/suite-desktop.md

 # Suite Desktop

 ## Debugging (VS Code)
 Using VS Code configuration files (inside `.vscode`), Suite Desktop can be built and run with a debugger attached to it.
-Running the `Suite-Desktop: App` task (F5) will execute all required scripts (NextJS server + Electron build) and launch the Electron app.
+Running the `Suite-Desktop: App` task (F5) will execute all required scripts (Webpack development server + Electron build) and launch the Electron app.
 VS Code will be set in debugging mode, allowing you, for example, to set breakpoints and inspect variables inside the `electron-src` folder (as well as other dependencies).
 For more on Debugging, please refer to [the VS Code documentation](https://code.visualstudio.com/docs/editor/debugging).

 Known issue: The devtools might blank out at launch.
 If this happens, simply close and re-open the devtools (CTRL + SHIFT + I).